ThierryMonteiro/Sudoku-testing/README.md

 - [x] Generate a solvable Sudoku board
 - [x] Create grid with filled in cells
 - [x] Make the board interactable
-- [ ] Create a live demo of board creation

 ---